x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 Administrators who still use the old remote PowerShell connection method or the older Exchange Online Remote PowerShell Module (V1), are encouraged to begin using the EXO V2 module as soon as possible.
 These older connection methods will eventually be retired, either through Basic authentication disablement or the end of support.

->[!Important]
+> [!IMPORTANT]
 > Do not confuse the fact that PowerShell requires Basic authentication enabled for WinRM (on the local machine where the session is run from).
-See: [Prerequisites for the EXO V2 module](/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#prerequisites-for-the-exo-v2-module)
+See: [Prerequisites for the EXO V2 module](/powershell/exchange/exchange-online-powershell-v2#prerequisites-for-the-exo-v2-module)
 >
->The username/password isn't sent to the service using Basic, but the Basic Auth header is required to send the session's OAuth token, because the WinRM client doesn't support OAuth.
+> The username/password isn't sent to the service using Basic, but the Basic Auth header is required to send the session's OAuth token, because the WinRM client doesn't support OAuth.
 We are working on this problem and will have more to announce in the future.
 Just know that enabling Basic on WinRM *is not* using Basic to authenticate to the service.

 ### Exchange Web Services (EWS)